ste616/atca-training/src/apps/nvis/README.md

 Format: **dat**a [*time*]

 This command tells `nvis` to output the details of the observation configuration.
-If *time* is not specified, `nvis` will output details for the most recent integration, otherwise it will output the details for the integration closest to the *time* specified.
+If *time* is not specified, `nvis` will output details for the most recently specified time, and if no time was previously specified, for the most recent integration.
+Otherwise it will output the details for the integration closest to the *time* specified.
+The *time* can be specified like `13:28:10` or `19:21`.

 The output will look similar to the following: